Passing the Stock Photo Exam

 11. And, as a standard rule, do not submit works that contain scenes of violence and cruelty.

-Let’s discuss what should definitely be included in your exam submission:
+Let’s discuss what should be included in your exam submission:

 1. If you are an illustrator, your artistic works, assuming they are of decent quality, will be welcomed with open arms.
 You don’t necessarily have to be a world-class talent or be able to draw from birth.
 By the way, applied vector illustrations such as icons, ornaments, and silhouettes are highly sought after and sell well in stock agencies.